Estimated reading time: 2 minutes

 The idea is to learn and know how to turn each communication into a fantastic connection.

-John C. Maxwell, in his book, shares five fundamental practices and principles that will put you on the right track of developing the crucial connecting skills.
+John C. Maxwell, in his book, shares five fundamental practices and principles that will put you on the right track to developing crucial connecting skills.
 Most people who fail to achieve their goals or unlock their maximum potential lack the ability to connect with others effectively.

 The Five Key Practices and Principles